awang1020/Inbox-Calendar-AI/README.md

 ## 🧠 State management

-Task state is managed with a lightweight `TaskProvider` that wraps the app and exposes `addTask`, `updateTask`, and `deleteTask` actions through React context and a reducer.
-This keeps state colocated with UI logic while remaining easy to extend (e.g., replacing with a server-backed store).
+Task state is managed with a lightweight Zustand store defined in `context/useTaskStore.ts`.
+The store persists to `localStorage` so the task list survives reloads and exposes ergonomic helpers (`addTask`, `updateTask`, `removeTask`, `setTasks`) that can be used throughout the component tree via the `useTaskStore` hook.

+## 🔌 Application providers

+Auth session context and theme switching are provided by client-only wrappers (see `components/Providers.tsx`).
+The App Router layout stays a Server Component while the providers ensure `SessionProvider` and `next-themes` run on the client where the React context APIs are available.

 ## 🛠️ Getting started